Mind Over Medicine: Scientific Proof You can Heal Yourself by Dr Lissa Rankin, MD

 We may be surprised that scientific studies supporting the healing power of the mind go back five decades.

 Dr Rankin sifted through peer-reviewed medical studies (see the abundant end notes) so we don’t have to.
 While abstracts are available, the full scientific data, the access of which requires a fee, are much too complicated (and maybe boring) for the layperson.
 This is a major deterrent for most people, even medical doctors themselves who as observed by Dr Rankin are simply overworked.
 Yes, the healer needs healing.

 She provides stunning evidence of the role the mind plays in healing, either through the belief that we can or will or we can’t or won’t.

-Mind over Medicine has a lot of information but with anecdotes and her own personal story, it is not a dry read.
+Mind over Medicine has a lot of information, along with anecdotes and her own personal story.
+It is not a dry read.
 It is full of fascinating explanations about our body and its processes that are not overwhelming.
 At the end of the book, Dr Rankin offers a 6 step to heal yourself “program”, starting with step 1 – believe that you can heal yourself.